 "There was always some attraction to death, his designs were sometimes dehumanised..."

-"Who knows, perhaps after flirting with death too often, death attracts you,"
+"Who knows, perhaps after flirting with death too often, death attracts you," he apparently added.

 No Goth, I think, or at least the few I have met in my life are dreaming of killing themselves.
 An enthusiasm for the Dark, means just that.
 There are cases and there always will be of people who are attracted to the Dark because they are depressed (or freaks!), so they find it easier to connect with Gothic because they already are "living in the gloom" but that is not usually the case!
 I have always loved Gothic and I didn't know such a thing existed as concept until I met two girls in high school and told me..."actually, this thing you like and admired so much is called Gothic"..
 Back then and still now, I have no intention of killing myself, despite still enjoying having quiet walks down the cemeteries, admiring the gorgeous stonegraves.